 - The credentials are saved to a database (not hosted or provided by LoanPro), which associates then with the user's LoanPro ID and possibly other information

 - This may be done by using a unique identifier for the user (e.g. email address) to query LoanPro to find the user's ID and add it to the database

-- When the user logs in, they will enter their credentials, which should be compared against your database in order to authenticate the user
+- When the user logs in, they will enter their credentials, which should be compared against your database to authenticate the user

 - If the user loses their credentials, reset functionality should be built

-The drawbacks are that you will be responsible for the creation of all authentication and authentication-related features.
+The drawback is that you will be responsible for creating all of your authentication and authentication-related features.